-- 1 Where 'withdrawal' is defined as water withdrawn and intended for use (in accordance with 'Water Reporting, Good Practice Guide (2nd Ed), ICMM (2021)).
+- 1 Where 'withdrawal' is defined as water withdrawn and intended for use (in accordance with 'A Practical Guide to Consistent Water Reporting', ICMM (2017)).
 'Fresh water' is defined as waters other than seawater, wastewater from third parties and hypersaline groundwater.
 Freshwater withdrawal also excludes entrained water that would not be available for other uses.
 These exclusions have been made to align with the target's intent to reduce the use of freshwater sources of potential value to other users or the environment. - 2 The FY2017 baseline data has been adjusted to account for: the materiality of the strike affecting water withdrawals at Escondida in FY2017 and improvements to water balance methodologies at WAIO and BMA, and exclusion of hypersaline, wastewater, entrainment, supplies from desalination and Discontinued operations (Onshore US assets and Petroleum) and the divestment of BMC.